sagemath/trac_to_gh/Issue 3693.md

 # Issue 3693: upgrade moinmoin to 1.7.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3693

 Original creator: was